 Presumably, healthcare practitioners try to keep their offices clean.
 Even so, patients may perceive that the doctor’s office is, ironically, a great place to get sick.

 Whether it is or isn’t, best practices include the availability of hand sanitizer and frequent cleaning of the office.
 These send messages to the patients that cleanliness and hygiene are important.
-Another signal is how your practice collects payments.
+Another signal is how you collect payments.

 Traditional Payment Methods